nf-core/pacvar/README.md

 We thank the following people for their extensive assistance in the development of this pipeline:

 - Evangelos Karatzas for his meticulous review involving 73 conversation threads.
-- Tania Jain for providing invaluable comments and guidance throughout the v1.1.0 development phase.
+- Tania Jain for providing comments and guidance throughout the v1.1.0 development phase.
 - The Seqera and nf-core communities: Many members have contributed by reviewing modules and pull requests.
-This pipeline is truly a community effort.
+This pipeline is a community effort.

 ## Contributions and Support